xrose3159/xrose3159.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Welcome!!!😘😘😘
+Hello, curious mind!🙌

-I'm **Yijie Lu**(陆一杰)🐕.I'm presently a sophomore undergraduate studying Cyberspace security for my B.E. at [Cyber Science and Engineering (SCSE)](https://cse.whu.edu.cn/index.htm),[Wuhan University(WHU)](https://www.whu.edu.cn/).
+I'm **Xiaoran Shang**(尚萧然).I'm presently a third-year undergraduate student studying Cyberspace security for my B.E. at [Cyber Science and Engineering (SCSE)](https://cse.whu.edu.cn/index.htm),[Wuhan University(WHU)](https://www.whu.edu.cn/).

-Since I am interested in intellectual property law, I am actively looking for opportunities to study for a Master of Laws.

-I feel really fortunate to have had the opportunity to meet so many exceptional seniors over the last year, especially **Siqi Zhu,Yichen Luo, Yuxin Wu, and Boheng Li**.I've learned a lot from them, therefore I'm prepared to try my hardest to mentor and counsel the younger.😄

-Over the past year,I have won the **First Class Scholarship of WHU** (5% school-wide), the **Lei Jun Computer Science Undergraduate Scholarship** (60 candidates per year in WHU).

-I look forward to connecting and communicating with more people, if you are interested in me, please drop me an email!☀️
+I have a strong interest in AI security research, particularly in backdoor attacks and vulnerability analysis of large language models (LLMs).
+I hope to have the opportunity to pursue a Ph.D. in AI security in the future, and I am determined to work hard towards that goal.

+In the past two years, I have been awarded the National Encouragement Scholarship (5,000 RMB), the First-Class Scholarship of Wuhan University (top 5%), and the Lei Jun Computer Innovation and Development Fund (1,000 RMB).

+In my personal life, I enjoy fitness, basketball, and hiking.
+If you're interested in connecting with me, feel free to reach out through any means!☀️

 <!--
 # 🔥 News